ccc

 Purring

 Everybody knows that cats purr when they are content or happy.
-However, fewer people realise that a purr is not automatically a good sign, because cats may also purr when they are in discomfort or pain.
+However, fewer people realise that a purr is not automatically a good sign, because it is also possible that cats may also purr when they are in discomfort or pain.
 Some years ago, a cat was run over by a car in front of my eyes.
 I ran to the cat and rescued it from the road but s/he died in my arms within a minute or two - the cat purred the entire time.
+Behavioural signs of pain in cats: an expert consensus (2016) Merola I & Mills DS PLOS One pp1-15 reports that purring may be seen in some cats with high or low level pain, though this is rare.

-The precise mechanism of purring is not known, but it is thought to produce endorphins or "feel good" hormones in a cat, and, in the case of a cat in pain, this may help the cat cope with the pain, or comfort the cat in some way.
+The precise mechanism of purring is not known, but it is thought it may produce endorphins or "feel good" hormones in a cat.
+Why do cats purr (2003) Lyons L Scientific American explains more about this.
+In the case of a cat in pain, this may help the cat cope with the pain, or comfort the cat in some way.
+Dr Lyons also mentions that the sound frequencies used in purring may actually promote healing.

 Hair or Fur Loss

-One study, Anagen effluvium in chronic renal failure (2001) Suwanwalaikorn S, Sivayathorn A, Chiba M, Vareesangthip K, Manonukul J, Tsuboi R & Ogawa H, Presentation to the European Hair Research Society Conference 2001, found that the sudden loss of hair is not unknown in human CKD patients.
+Anagem effluvium in chronic renal failure (2001) Suwanwalaikorn S, Sivayathorn A, Chiba M, Vareesangthip K, Manonukul J, Tsuboi R & Ogawa H Presentation to the European Hair Research Society Conference found that the sudden loss of hair is not unknown in human CKD patients.
 In all cases, no specific reason was found but the hair grew back without treatment.
 The same may apply to cats, but please also see alopecia below.
-Sometimes cats will develop hair loss at the site of sub-cutaneous fluids; this is not normally of concern.
+Sometimes cats will develop hair loss at the site of subcutaneous fluids; this is not normally of concern.

 Cats with food allergies may also lose their hair.
 One of our cats, Harpsie, had food allergies, and lost the fur around his neck in a ring, like a collar.
 He also lost fur in other areas.
-You can read more about his experiences here.
+Once his allergies were under control, the fur grew back.

 Alopecia (pulling out hair)

-Possible causes include food or other types of allergy.
+Possible causes include food allergies or other types of allergy.
 If allergies are ruled out, this may be a symptom of hyperthyroidism.
+Cats in pain may pull out their hair.

 Pet Place has some information about hair loss in cats.